GaiamTV/md2confluence/README.md

 # md2confluence
 Update confluence pages from your markdown files (like a README.md)

+## tl;dr
+Install this module, create a confluence page for each file you would like to update, and create a `.md2confluence-rc` file that has a `pages` entry for each file/page.
+Add an entry to `scripts` in `package.json` and call as needed.

 ## How to use it

 ### Install the package